wandersoncferreira/wandersoncferreira.github.io/content/items/20220111222641-emacs_automation_don_t_need_to_look_pretty.md

 at what I want to automate:

 1. Create a new Emacs tab
-2. Fetch any updates in the `main` branch
+2. Fetch any updates in the `master` branch
 3. Create a new branch
 4. Create a worktree in a folder in the same level as the main project
 5. Run some shell scripts to decrypt secrets and perform additional setup